adamnguyenit/rails_newsfeed/README.md

 ## Installation
   *Requirement*

-    Cassandra >= 2.x
+- Cassandra >= 2.x
-    Rails 4.x
+- Rails 4
+- Ruby 2

 After cassandra installed, it is recommend to increase `batch_size_fail_threshold_in_kb` in your `cassandra.yaml` and restart cassandra.
 Depends on your size of relation between models.

   *Gem*

   Add this line to your application's Gemfile: